linuxdream/UdacityAI-Final/README.md

 ### Things I could have done differently if time weren't a concern.

 - I could (should) have written these as classes but, for the purposes of the project requirements, it wasn't necessary and thus I skipped that.
 I think the readability and ease of use of a class would have been a benefit here.
-- Parameter passing here just pain terrible.
+- Parameter passing here is just pain terrible.
 I did it this way for ease of coding and my own understanding vs best practice.
 In the JS world, I would have passed an object but I understand that using `*args` or `**kwargs` is the Pythonic way.
 - I was able to achieve about 80% accuracy with DenseNet121 and the default params I coded but I'm pretty sure given more time to experiment I could have gotten that higher.
 In the project, we were given limited time to use the GPU processor so I didn't want to just burn cycles for the sake of a high score.